SBS Transit: SBS Transit (2001–present)

 On 1 November 2001, Singapore Bus Services was rebranded as SBS Transit to reflect it becoming a multi-modal transport operator with the impending opening of the Sengkang LRT line and North East MRT line.
+Refurbishment of the buses began on 1 November 2001 and completed on 14 February 2004.

 On 29 March 2003, DelGro Corporation merged with Comfort Group to form ComfortDelGro Corporation.
 ComfortDelGro Corporation owns 75% of the shares in SBS Transit.

 On 18 January 2003, SBS Transit commenced operating the Sengkang LRT, followed by the North East MRT line on 20 June the same year.
 SBS Transit commenced operating the Punggol LRT on 29 January 2005, followed by the Downtown MRT line on 22 December 2013.

 Bus

 Routes

-SBS Transit had operated the majority of routes in almost all towns of Singapore with the notable exception of Tuas, Joo Koon, Jurong West, Jurong East, Tengah, Bukit Batok, Choa Chu Kang, Bukit Panjang, Woodlands, Sembawang, Yishun, Punggol and Pasir Ris, where most routes were under SMRT Buses (Woodlands Bus Package, Choa Chu Kang-Bukit Panjang Bus Package & Jurong West Bus Package), Tower Transit (Bulim Bus Package & Sembawang-Yishun Bus Package) and Go-Ahead (Loyang Bus Package).
-As of 2025, there are 222 wheelchair-accessible bus services that SBS Transit operates.
+SBS Transit operates the majority of bus routes across most of Singapore’s towns.
+Significant exceptions include Tuas, Joo Koon, Jurong West, Jurong East, Tengah, Bukit Batok, Choa Chu Kang, Bukit Panjang, Woodlands, Sembawang, Punggol, Pasir Ris and Tampines (and from June 2027, Serangoon, Eunos and Woodleigh).
+In these areas, services are primarily managed by other operators under the Bus Contracting Model, specifically: